ruchee/vimrc/vimfiles/bundle/vim-js-vue/README.md

     endfunction
     ```

+> It has been renamed to `GetVueSyntax, OnChangeVueSyntax` from `GetVueSubtype, OnChangeVueSubtype` for consistency

 ### emmet-vim

-Currently emmet-vim works regarding your HTML/CSS/JavaScript emmet settings, but it depends on how emmet-vim gets `filetype` and may change in the future.
-Feel free to report an issue if any problem appears.
+Currently emmet-vim works regarding your `html, javascript, css, ...` emmet settings, but it depends on how emmet-vim gets `filetype` and may change in the future.
+Feel free to report an issue if any problem appears

+For `sass` using emmet-vim, please check out [this issue][17]

 ## Avoid overload

-Since there are many sub languages included, most delays come from syntax files overload.
-A variable named `b:current_loading_main_syntax` is set to `vue` which can be used as loading condition if you'd like to manually find and modify the syntax files causing overload.
+Since there are many sub-languages included, most delays come from syntax files overload.
+A variable named `b:current_loading_main_syntax` is set to `vue` which can be used as loading condition if you'd like to manually find and modify the syntax files causing overload

-For example, the builtin syntax `sass.vim` and `less.vim` in vim8.1 runtime and `pug.vim` in vim-pug/syntax always load `css.vim` which this plugin already loads.
+For example, the built-in syntax `sass.vim` and `less.vim` in vim8.1 runtime and `pug.vim` in vim-pug/syntax always load `css.vim` which this plugin already loads.
 It can be optimized like

 `$VIMRUNTIME/syntax/sass.vim`
 ```diff